mbeddr/mps-platform-docs/src/doc/docs/home/debugging.md

 ## Decompiler

 Decompiling jar files usually shouldn't be necessary because the source code of [MPS](https://github.com/JetBrains/MPS), [IntelliJ Community](https://github.com/JetBrains/intellij-community), [JetBrainsRuntime](https://github.com/JetBrains/JetBrainsRuntime), and the MPS platforms is open source and available on GitHub.
 For all other cases, use the [JD Java Decompiler](http://java-decompiler.github.io/).
-The [IntelliJ plugin](https://plugins.jetbrains.com/plugin/7100-java-decompiler) can also be used for this task.
+The [Java Decompiler IntelliJ plugin](https://plugins.jetbrains.com/plugin/7100-java-decompiler) also is capable of doing this task.

 ## General Blog Posts